jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-3/index.md

 However, I really like this method, as it provides more structure than something like a [BlurHash](https://blurha.sh/), but it does use more bytes.

-Their blurred images are 6kB each, which is quite a lot to inline.
+Their blurred images are 6kB each, which is quite a lot to inline, especially when the well-optimised full version of the image is only around twice the size.
+150x150 is also an odd choice for creating a tiny JPEG, since JPEG is encoded in 8x8 blocks.
+If you're interested in details like this, [I gave a talk on how JPEG works](https://www.youtube.com/watch?v=F1kYBnY6mwg&t=294s).

 AVIF allows you to get under 1kB and still preserve a lot of structure, meaning you don't need to blur as much.
+I created the above image in [Squoosh](https://squoosh.app/) (of course), but I went into the advanced settings of AVIF and disabled subsampling.
+At this kind of resolution, we don't want it to further reduce the colour data.

+AVIF quality becomes useless for this if you go below 800B.
+AVIF has around 500B of headers, so there isn't much room for image data at that point.

-However, AVIF has around 500B of headers, so it can't be much smaller.
-WebP on the other hand can go much smaller, but looks worse, and suffers some discolouration due to how WebP encodes its colour data, so it needs more blurring to compensate.
+WebP on the other hand can go much smaller and still be somewhat usable in cases like this.
+It suffers from some discolouration due to how WebP always subsamples its colour data, so it needs more blurring to compensate.

 I'm not sure which is best.
 You decide.